 Don’t expect guard rails because they’re almost non-existent.
 Do expect to pull way over when you meet a car coming from the other direction – a bit nerve wracking on the 2,000 feet of single lane road, which boasts sheer cliffs on one side, that you’ll find about five miles from Tortilla Flats.

 I had figured once I made it to Tortilla Flats the scenery would disappear.
 I was dead wrong.
 Jaw dropping views continued all the way through to the outskirts of Apache Junction.

-I never did manage to do a hike in the Superstition Mountains, though I took over an hour to hike and explore Tonto National Monument which you’ll find just off the Apache Trail.
+I never did manage to do a hike in the Superstition Mountains, though I took over an hour to hike and explore Tonto National Monument which you’ll find just off the trail.
 And wherever there was a pullout or a short walk I did that.
-Giving up a day’s hike in the Superstition Mountains was worth it to drive the Apache Trail.
+Giving up a day’s hike in the Superstition Mountains was worth it to drive this stunner of a road.

-I think this drive is one of the most scenic ones I’ve ever done – and by far the best one in Arizona
+I think this drive is one of the most scenic ones I’ve ever done.

 I highly recommend the drive to anyone as a day trip from Phoenix or Scottsdale.
 Start with a full tank of gas, bring water and snacks and don’t forget your camera.

 If you love exploring backroads and getting off the beaten path check out the Guide to Arizona’s Backroads & 4 Wheel Drive Trails.

 Thanks to @BryanCSnider and @qiranger who responded to my call out on twitter for suggestions while visiting Arizona.
 I wouldn’t have even heard of this road without either of them making note of it.